-- 1.5 L LARGE CAPACITY - The machine is slightly bigger than many others available.
-The bowl cleverly has a double insulated wall filled with liquid, to make sure that your ice cream, sorbet, and frozen yoghurt, dessert freezes evenly.
+- [Aicok Promise: 3 Years Warranty] ✔ 1.5 Liters Ice Cream Maker Machine - Aicok ice cream maker machine has 1.5 liters big capacity, it can satisfy families to enjoy together.
+The bowl cleverly has a double insulated wall filled with liquid, to make sure that your dessert freezes evenly.

-- RECIPE SUGGESTIONS & EASY CLEANING - The ice cream machine comes with a recipe book that provides useful hints and tips.
-The detachable mixing arm and freezer bowl are easy to remove.
-And can be put in the dishwasher for cleaning.
+- [7 * 24 Hours Friendly Service] ✔ Recipe Suggestions and Easy Cleaning - Aicok ice cream machine comes with a recipe book that provides useful hints and tips.
+You can also create or use ice cream recipes of your own.
+The detachable mixing arm and freezer bowl are easy to remove for cleaning.

 Our best budget ice cream maker is the Aicok ice cream maker.
 As you will have learnt from reading our ice cream makers buyers guide, there are two types of ice cream maker, the freeze-ahead or the one with the built-in freezer.
 This is the former, whilst this may seem a bit of a bind to have to pre-freeze the bowl for 8 hours in your freezer prior to making ice cream.
 This model is significantly cheaper than some of the others on offer.

 Pre-freezing aside, the Aicok ice cream maker is a fantastic little device.
 This model focuses on the simpler things, it is plenty capable of making ice cream, frozen yoghurts and sorbet and in just 20 minutes too!
 It doesn’t have different sized mixing paddles and other high-end features, but it does get the job done quickly and produces 1.5 litres of ice cream.